Attribute network models, stochastic approximation, and network sampling and ranking algorithms: Proofs: Maximal degree asymptotics

-The proof follows similar lines to the maximal degree analysis of a single type preferential attachment in \cite{mori2005maximum}.
-To ease notation, assume that the network starts with a single vertex of type $a$ with initial degree set to $1$.
+{\cg {\cg This Section is devoted to the proof of Theorem \ref{thm:max-degree}. } The proof follows similar lines to the maximal degree analysis of a single type preferential attachment in \cite{mori2005maximum}.
+The main idea of the proof is to construct appropriate Martingales to track the evolution of degrees of vertices; in order to understand maximal degree behavior we will need martinagles that track higher moments of the degree evolution.
+To ease notation, assume that the network starts with a single vertex of type $a$ {with initial degree set to one}.
+In this Section, the root will be denoted by vertex $1$.
 Else, one can repeat the same argument below, starting from the first (thus random) time of birth of a vertex of type $a$.
-Thus to prove (a) of the Theorem, here $F_n^a$ denotes the degree of the root in $\cG_n$.
+Thus to prove (a) of the Theorem, here ${\cg \fF_n^a}$ denotes the degree of the root in $\cG_n$.
 Recall the functionals $(\tilde{Y}_b^{\sss(n)}:b\in [K])$ of normalized degree sums of different attributes in \eqref{eqn:540}.
-In the following, we simply write $m$ for the $m$-th arriving vertex. \begin{lemma} For each $a\in [K]$, integer time indices $t\geq 1$ and $1\leq m < n < \infty$ define,
+In the following, we simply write $j$ for the $j$-th arriving vertex. \begin{lemma} For each $a\in [K]$, integer time indices $\ell\geq 1$ and $1\leq j < n < \infty$ define,

-Suppose vertex $m$ is of type $a$.
-Then $\set{\deg(m,\cG_n)/C_{m,n}^{\sss(a)}:n\geq m}$ is an $\bL^2$ bounded positive martingale. \end{lemma} \begin{proof} The martingale assertion follows directly from the dynamics of the process $\set{\cG_m:m\geq 0}$.
-Writing $\Delta[t+1, m] = \deg(m,\cG_{t+1}) - \deg(m,\cG_{t})$, it is easy to check that
+Suppose vertex $j$ is of type $a$.
+Then $\set{\deg(j,\cG_n)/C_{j,n}^{\sss(a)}:n\geq j}$ is an $\bL^2$ bounded positive martingale. \end{lemma} \begin{proof} The martingale assertion follows directly from the dynamics of the process $\set{\cG_j:j\geq 0}$.
+Writing $\Delta[\ell+1, j] = \deg(j,\cG_{\ell+1}) - \deg(j,\cG_{\ell})$, it is easy to check that

 resulting in the stated assertion regarding the martingale property.
 To prove $\bL^2$ boundedness note that,

 Thus using \eqref{eqn:912} again shows that